earthobservations/phenodata/doc/export/sqlite.rst

 of the data, ready for convenient querying.

-If you want to create SQLite database archive files, containing **all datasets**, please follow up reading the :ref:`dwd-archive` documentation section.
+If you want to create SQLite database archive files, containing **all datasets**, or just download and use them, please follow up reading the :ref:`dwd-archive` documentation section.

 .. _sqlite-usage: